69P/Taylor: Loss and recovery

-In 1928 the discovery of Comet Reinmuth 1 was originally assumed to be Comet Taylor, and again in 1951 the same assumption was made with Comet Arend-Rigaux.
+In 1928, the discovery of 30P/Reinmuth was originally assumed to be Comet Taylor, and again in 1951 the same assumption was made with 49P/Arend-Rigaux.

-The 1976 return was predicted by N. A. Belyaev and V. V. Emelʹyanenko and on January 25, 1977, Charles Kowal (Palomar Observatory, California, United States) found images on photographic plates for December 13, 1976.
+The 1976 return was predicted by N. A. Belyaev and V. V. Emelʹyanenko and on 25 January 1977, Charles Kowal announced that he recovered the comet on photographic plates taken from the Palomar Observatory on 13 December 1976.